Monday, July 29 | Partnerships and Collaboration, Thought Leadership

 The waiver under the COVID-19 PHE applies only to the initial assessment – the initial assessment may be done remotely by phone or by reviewing the medical record, but the SOC comprehensive assessment still requires an in-person visit to the patient.

-Never miss an update.
-Subscribe to our blog and get the top industry insights delivered right to your inbox.
+For more help with healthcare administration in home health, hospice, human services and more, McBee may be the resource you need.
+Subscribe to McBee's blog and get the top industry insights delivered right to your inbox.

 Meet the Author